-Just as information- there are many apartments and small resort properties available that you can find on Airbnb.
+Just as an example, there are many apartments and small resort properties available that you can find on Airbnb.
 But, you need to book well ahead.

-On the other side, if you are a nature – lover, then camping is the best idea for you.
-However, due to its weather, do not expect to stay dry overnight because it will indeed be raining.
+On the other side, if you are a nature lover, then camping is the best idea for you.
+However, due to the weather, do not expect to stay dry overnight because it will indeed be raining.

 Related Post: Things To Do At The Jungle Rapids Family Fun Park NC

 Road to Hana

 And here we are.
 The most relevant part is when speaking about this breathtaking town in Hawaii.

 How do I get there?
 Are there many roads and many hikes?
 Is the road dangerous?
 What should you bring to the road to Hana?
 Is it possible to have bamboo walks along the road?